 The Express Entry system is one of Canada’s most popular immigration programs, inviting 85,300 skilled foreigners to apply for permanent Canadian residence in 2019.
-This target was a mere 700 invitation short of its goal of inviting 86,000 applicants.
+This target was a mere 700 invitations short of its goal of inviting 86,000 applicants.
 2020 will see an immigration target of 88,000 reserved for Express Entry, with a grand total of 341,000 ITAs (Invitations to Apply) expected to be distributed this year.

-Canada’s Economic Programs accounted for almost 60% of the country’s immigration in 2019, which includes programs such as the Federal Skilled Worker Program, Federal Skilled Trades Program and Canada Experience Class, which fall under the Express Entry System.
+Canada’s Economic Programs accounted for almost 60% of the country’s immigration in 2019, which includes programs such as the Federal Skilled Worker Program, Federal Skilled Trades Program, and Canada Experience Class, which fall under the Express Entry System.

-Although it is still the most popular and one of the quickest ways for you to immigrate to Canada, there is still some uncertainty surrounding the system and questions about how it works.
+Although it is still the most popular and one of the quickest ways for you to immigrate to Canada, there is still some uncertainty surrounding the Express Entry system and questions about how it works.

 1. What is the Express Entry System?

-The Express Entry system was introduced to help fast-track the Canadian immigration process as well as make it more accessible to skilled foreign immigrant wanting to immigrate to Canada and receive permanent Canadian residence.
+The Express Entry system was introduced to help fast-track the Canadian immigration process as well as make it more accessible to skilled foreign immigrants wanting to immigrate to Canada and receive permanent Canadian residence.
 It is not a program but rather a system that manages the three main federal economic immigration programs:

 - Federal Skilled Worker Program;